Integrating Low-Altitude SAR Imaging into UAV Data Backhaul: SAR Imaging Approach

 Evidently, the range (delay)-induced phase is linear within the frequency domain, which is different from standard radar waveforms such as chirp.
 Therefore, the range compression can be straightforwardly achieved via an IFFT operation accordingly, leading to SAR data mapped in the range-azimuth domain as

 where $\rho_r=\frac{c}{2B_r}$ is the range resolution, and

 Moreover, the shapes of RCM corresponding to different azimuths but identical ranges are the same, while they may differ with same azimuths at separate ranges.
-For example, as illustrated in Fig.~\ref{figure1}(a), the curvatures of target 1 and target 2 are different, while those of target 2 and target 3 are the same.
-This indicates that applying an FFT along the azimuth dimension can align the trajectories of target 2 and target 3.
 In fact, all targets' trajectories can be approximately aligned, which will be demonstrated subsequently.
 This motivates the azimuth FFT operation below.